 You are free to explore Toronto independently today.
 You might like to visit the city’s most prominent landmark, the 553-metre high CN Tower, which offers superb views over the city from the observation deck.
 Also worth a look is the wonderful Royal Ontario Museum, whose vast collections include everything from ancient Egyptian and Roman antiquities to dinosaur skeletons, meteorites and Native Canadian art.

-After a final morning in Niagara Falls, we transfer to Toronto Airport this afternoon for a direct Air Transat flight to London.
+After a final morning in Niagara Falls, we transfer to Toronto Airport for a direct, scheduled Air Canada flight to London.